 To reach these ambitious goals, public and private sector organizations need to collaborate for green energy solutions, increase power generation from carbon-free sources, develop robust transmission networks to deliver energy reliably and economically, and address the challenges of transitioning to electric transportation.
-Vehicles powered by fossil fuels account for approximately 28% of GHG emissions.3 Therefore, replacing conventional gas and diesel-powered vehicles with electric vehicles powered by carbon-free generated resources is an essential part of achieving a decarbonized society.
+Vehicles powered by fossil fuels account for approximately 28 percent of GHG emissions.3 Therefore, replacing conventional gas and diesel-powered vehicles with electric vehicles powered by carbon-free generated resources is an essential part of achieving a decarbonized society.

-Currently in the U.S., EVs make up just 2% of the total number of vehicles4, but that proportion is expected to grow rapidly as battery costs fall, vehicle manufacturers shift to EVs, and demand for low emissions vehicles increases.
+Currently in the U.S., EVs make up just two percent of the total number of vehicles4, but that proportion is expected to grow rapidly as battery costs fall, vehicle manufacturers shift to EVs, and demand for low emissions vehicles increases.
 Creating a viable future for EVs relies on two main factors: efficient, fast-charging, low-cost batteries and a widely available, high-speed EV charging infrastructure.
 Batteries still are the most significant cost component of electric vehicles, but today’s batteries have become more efficient, and prices have fallen.
 And new technologies are emerging to shorten the long charging times that are a disincentive for commercial fleet operators and other businesses that rely on road-based transportation.

-Onsite solar and battery storage, along with developing fast charging electric vehicles, and other grid-edge technologies, will be crucial elements of the evolving electrification infrastructure.
+Onsite solar and battery storage, along with developing fast charging EVs, and other grid-edge technologies, will be crucial elements of evolving electrification infrastructure.
 Managers of electric fleets will need specialized analytics to make sound decisions.
-For example, nationwide commercial fleets will need carefully designed networks of charging stations that work in concert with optimized scheduling so that costs can be minimized with off-peak charging — a system that will rely on advanced analytics
+For example, nationwide commercial fleets will need carefully designed networks of charging stations that work in concert with optimized scheduling so that costs can be minimized with off-peak charging — a system that will rely on advanced analytics.

-Hitachi ABB Power Grids is leading the way to the future of electric transportation.
+Hitachi Energy is leading the way to the future of electric transportation.
 Our close relationship with Hitachi Vantara enables us to leverage data analytics to capture information from the vehicles and the charging stations, which will help build a better grid.
 For example, the Optimise Prime EV trial in the U.K. chose Hitachi Vantara data analytics to help it monitor the charging and electrification of three vehicle fleets totaling more than 3,000 vehicles.
 Together, Optimise Prime and Hitachi are capturing and analyzing data from hundreds of charging stations in an initiative that will shape the future of EV charging.
-The National Renewable Energy Lab found that a 25-38% increase in kilowatt hours will be needed by 2050 to support the electrification of transportation.6 Solutions such as Grid-eMotion will help optimize the grid by shifting demand to off-peak hours, helping accommodate the increased demand while minimizing the need for modifications to current infrastructure.
+The National Renewable Energy Lab found that a 25 to 38 percent increase in kilowatt hours will be needed by 2050 to support the electrification of transportation.6 Solutions such as Grid-eMotion will help optimize the grid by shifting demand to off-peak hours, helping accommodate the increased demand while minimizing the need for modifications to current infrastructure.
 Electrification of transportation is already well underway, and environmental and regulatory needs, along with cost pressures, will only increase, requiring commercial fleets to rely on electric vehicles.
 Lower-cost charging infrastructure and expertise in data analytics will be key to making the change successfully, and Hitachi can help organizations achieve these advantages.
 Our expertise in infrastructure logistics and management will enable commercial and public transportation fleets to go electric with minimal disruption to operations.

 Gary has extensive experience leading utility network control software development, marketing, sales, and business development, as well as smart grid and grid modernization innovation and strategic initiatives.
 He is a member of the GridWise Alliance Technical Council (past board member), the Department of Commerce Renewable Energy and Energy Efficiency Advisory Committee, and the Department of Energy ADMS Steering Committee.
 He holds BS and ME degrees in electric power engineering from Rensselaer Polytechnic Institute and an MBA from the Tepper School of Business at Carnegie Mellon University.
 He is a registered professional engineer and an IEEE senior member, has coauthored a transmission and distribution planning book, and has written numerous technical papers and articles.

-Vice President, Transportation Industry, Americas, Hitachi ABB Power Grids
+Vice President, Transportation Industry, Americas, Hitachi Energy

-Daniel has led the transportation industry segment for Hitachi ABB Power Grids in the Americas region since 2011.
+Daniel has led the transportation industry segment for Hitachi Energy in the Americas region since 2011.
 He has more than 25 years of experience in the rail and transit industry in roles spanning engineering, marketing, sales, product management and business development.
 He has extensive experience working with a variety of associations, technical committees and NGOs in the electrical and transportation industry and is a recognized expert in the field of the electrification of transport and sustainable mobility.
 He currently serves as a board member of InnovÉÉ and IVI Solutions and holds an advanced technical diploma in electrical engineering from the School of Gustave Eiffel in Bordeaux, France and an Executive MBA from the University of Québec in Montreal.